codytwinton/SwiftyVIPER/README.md

 However, I also believe that good programming should be simple as well as beautiful.
 Good code shouldn't be difficult to create.
 And [great API's](https://youtu.be/qCdpTji8nxo?t=1m52s) shouldn't be hard to deal with.
 However, creating a module for VIPER purely based on stack overflow code everytime seemed unnecessary and tedious.

-### Why SwiftVIPER?
+### Why SwiftyVIPER?

 I know that some other projects are attempting to solve some of these issues, but here are some issues that I ran into with other frameworks out there:

  1. Nothing based on pure Swift.
 I believe that Objective-C, while solid, will eventually become obsolete.
-All modules created with SwiftVIPER uses `Swift 3`
+All modules created with SwiftyVIPER uses `Swift 3`
  2. The amount of files & folders created for a single module was overkill.
 I wanted tools that would create VIPER modules that were a manageable size.
  3. Confusing API locations and names.
 Trying to find where a certain protocol function should reside was a long process of seaching.

-I've attempted to solve some of these issues with SwiftVIPER.
+I've attempted to solve some of these issues with SwiftyVIPER.

-### Using SwiftVIPER
+### Using SwiftyVIPER

 ```swift
 // MARK: - TODO
 ```

-### Using SwiftVIPER Templates
+### Using SwiftyVIPER Templates

 If you're looking for VIPER architecture templates to use directly within Xcode, you can find these in the `/Templates/VIPER` folder.
 Merely drag the VIPER folder into this location: